 X-ray, MRI, and ultrasound machines are used for the diagnosis of rheumatoid arthritis.
 RA is a chronic condition and as such, the treatment is centered on achieving a condition of low disease activity.
 At present, there is no known cure for this illness.
 One can only make efforts to manage the symptoms, avoid further damage to tissues and joints, and diminish the disease's effects on the quality of one's life.
 Treatment usually consists of a combination of pharmaceuticals, physical exercise, diet, and lifestyle changes.

-The most commonly prescribed drugs are NSAIDs such as celecoxib, corticosteroids like prednisone, and DMARDs (disease modifying anti-rheumatic drugs).
+The most commonly prescribed drugs are NSAIDs such as celecoxib, corticosteroids like prednisone, and DMARDs (disease-modifying anti-rheumatic drugs).
 An example of the latter is methotrexate.
 Some drugs may also be prescribed to suppress the body's immune functions.
 Drug therapy usually goes on for several weeks to several months before the medication shows any sign of effectiveness.
 Therefore, a corticosteroid is usually prescribed to provide immediate albeit temporary reprieve from the symptoms.

 The Weightlifter's Shoulder

-Another possible cause of collarbone pain is distal clavicular osteolytis (DCO) which is more commonly known as the weightlifter's shoulder.
+Another possible cause of collarbone pain is distal clavicular osteolysis (DCO) which is more commonly known as the weightlifter's shoulder.
 In this condition, a fracture develops in the distal end of the collarbone usually as a result of repetitive trauma.
-This frequently occurs in athletes who over-train and body-builders who overexert themselves from heavy overhead exercises.
-Because the trauma is repetitive, there is no sufficient time for the bone to heal itself.
+This frequently occurs in athletes who over-train and bodybuilders who overexert themselves from heavy overhead exercises.
+Because the trauma is repetitive, there is not sufficient time for the bone to heal itself.
 Eventually, it dissolves and is resorbed by the body.
 This process is known as osteolysis.
 During these failed attempts to self-heal, a system of blood vessels end up forming in the affected area.
 Scar tissue develops at the site of chronic inflammation.

 Despite the name, the weightlifter's shoulder can affect air hammer operators, ball players, and even soldiers who do way too many bench presses.
 In fact, it can happen to anyone who frequently engages in activities where the elbows repeatedly drop below or behind the body.